owhs/WWW-SQL-Designer-to-SVG/README.md

 - **Lightweight Bookmarklet**: A bookmarklet under 2KB for seamless integration into your browser.

-- **On-the-Fly Convenience**: No installations required – just drag the bookmarklet to your bookmarks bar.

 ## How to Use

-1. Visit [sql.toad.cz](https://sql.toad.cz) and create your MySQL database schema using SQL Designer.
+1. Visit [sql.toad.cz](https://sql.toad.cz) and create your database schema.

 2. Click the "WWW-SQL-Designer-to-SVG" bookmarklet in your bookmarks bar.